 IMHO Vietnam is generally a safe country.
-When I traveled the country and lived for half a year I never witnessed violent crime which is rare, but road accidents are norm and petty crimes like pickpocketing or purse snatching could occur, often involving weapons!
-I would say no matter where we travel solo, always follow the rule of thumb. ie don’t walk down that dimly lit alley on your own, avoid discussion of politics and religion, respect the culture and dress politely.
+When I traveled the country and lived for half a year I never witnessed violent crime which is rare, but road accidents are the norm and petty crimes like pickpocketing or purse snatching could occur, often involving weapons!
+I would say no matter where we travel solo, always follow the rule of thumb. ie don’t walk down that dimly lit alley on your own, avoid discussion of politics and religion, respect the culture, and dress politely.

 Where to stay?

 - Echinus (Nhum biển)